Finite-time singularity of the stochastic harmonic map flow: Introduction and main results

 with $(v-h_0)|_{\Sigma}=0$, and where $z=z(t,r)$ denotes a generic trajectory $Z(\omega )$ in the support of the solution of the stochastic linear equation

-Denote by $h=h(h_0,Z)$ the local solution $v+Z$ of \eqref{eq:h_dW_classical}.
-Theorem \ref{thm:main} is a consequence of the existence of a ``nice'' pre-blow-up set $\mathfrak H$, namely a set of initial data $h_0$ such that: (a) states in $\mathfrak H$ are reachable by the Markov Chain $h(h_0,Z,t)$ (in a sense precised below); (b) the solutions starting from $h_0\in\mathfrak H$ blow up in finite time, with positive probability.
+Theorem \ref{thm:loc_solv} will be proved using Picard's contraction mapping principle, at the level of the equation \eqref{perturbedEq} on a suitable subspace of $C([0,T];H)$ for $T$ small enough, using that the support of $Z$ as above is known.

-The local solvability is obtained in Sec.~\ref{sec:proof_main_thm}, where we prove the property (a).
-Theorem \ref{thm:main} is then obtained as a consequence of (b) (whose precise statement is Lemma \ref{mainLemma}).
-Lemma \ref{mainLemma} is the core of the argument; its proof will be done in sec.~\ref{sec:mainPro}.
-Technical facts related to local solvability and the comparison principle for \eqref{perturbedEq} are treated in the appendix. \end{outline}
+Theorem \ref{thm:main} is proved in Section \ref{sec:proof_main_thm}.
+Denoting by $h=h(h_0,Z)$ the local solution $v+Z$ of \eqref{eq:h_dW_classical}, it is obtained a consequence of the existence of a ``nice'' pre-blow-up set $\mathfrak H$, namely a set of initial data $h_0$ such that: (a) states in $\mathfrak H$ are reachable by the Markov Chain $h(h_0,Z,t)$ (in a sense precised below); (b) the solutions starting from $h_0\in\mathfrak H$ blow up in finite time, with positive probability.
+Part of the property (a) will be formulated in Section \ref{sec:proof:solvability}, as it appears as a natural consequence of the fixed point argument.
+Section \ref{sec:proof_main_thm} is mainly devoted to the proof of property (b) (whose precise statement is Proposition \ref{mainProp}).
+Proposition \ref{mainProp} is the core of the argument.
+We point out that the topological argument used in Subsection \ref{subsec:globalization} to obtain existence of blowing-up solutions appears to be new in this context, and could perhaps be used for other SPDEs.
+Technical facts related to local solvability and the comparison principle for \eqref{perturbedEq} are treated in the appendices.